aCoalBall/AlphaGomoku/README.md

 ## How to run

-### For directly downloading
+### For directly download
-change the working directory to Gomoku, then run commands:
+After downloading, change the working directory to Gomoku, then run commands:
 ***python3 main.py play***   for playing with AI
 ***python3 main.py train [training times (optional)]***   for training the AI

-it is strongly recommended that training the AI on GPUs
+it is strongly adviced to train the AI on GPUs and it may take hours to finish the train depending on the 'training times' parameter.
+The trained net is saved in net_weights.pth.